 Turn left onto single track, which you’ll tread from here on.
 Climb through an open forest of western white pine, lodgepole pine, mountain hemlock, and Shasta red fir.
 Look closely for the trail fork to Big Duck Lake at 4.1 miles, because it’s easy to miss; there’s a sign attached to a Shasta red fir.

 Head left (south) for 0.4 mile across the outlet stream of Little Duck Lake and through a maze of granite rocks to reach Big Duck Lake.
 The “big” appellation is appropriate: at 26 acres, this is the biggest lake in the Russian Wilderness.
 Serrated granite ridges rise steeply on the east and south sides, and the shallow waters near shore soon turn deep and inviting for swimmers who venture out toward the center of the 27-foot-deep lake.
 Backpackers will find a few sites near the east and north shores.

 To reach Little Duck Lake, retrace your steps 0.4 mile to the trail junction and head left and uphill 0.8 mile on the occasionally faint trail (look for rock cairns).
 At five acres and 18 feet of depth, Little Duck Lake is attractive in its own right, including views of imposing granite ridges, and it sees far fewer visitors.
 An important claim to fame is the presence of the rare subalpine fir near the western shore.
 Overnighters will find a couple of campsites at the east end, and another near the end of the trail that runs along thee north shore, and will likely have the lake to themselves.
 When you are ready, return the way you came.

 All of these lakes offer more hiking adventure.
-I plan to write separate blog posts about all four lakes, so subscribe to the blog (see sidebar) to make sure you don’t miss them.
+I may write separate blog posts about all three lakes, so subscribe to the blog (see sidebar) to make sure you don’t miss them.